szermatt/emacs-bash-completion/README.md

 the environment variable EMACS_BASH_COMPLETE set to t.

 ## CAVEATS

+NOTE: This section is not relevant when `bash-completion-use-separate-processes` is nil.

 Using a separate process for doing the completion has several important disadvantages: